dhatribadri/dhatribadri.github.io/vermicompost.md

 ### 3. How was data analyzed?
-Unfortunately, I was unable to upload all the pictures.
+Unfortunately, I was unable to include all my analyses so I selected.

 <html>
   <head>